-- a criminal offence of destroying or disposing of documents which are relevant to an investigation. - a criminal offence by a firm of failing to comply with a requirement imposed on it under a customer information order, or in knowingly or recklessly making a statement in purported compliance with a customer information order that is false or misleading in a material particular. - sets out maximum penalties: - for the offence of money laundering of 14 years' imprisonment and/or an unlimited fine.
+- a criminal offence 17 of destroying or disposing of documents which are relevant to an investigation. - a criminal offence 18 by a firm of failing to comply with a requirement imposed on it under a customer information order, or in knowingly or recklessly making a statement in purported compliance with a customer information order that is false or misleading in a material particular. - sets out maximum penalties: - for the offence of money laundering of 14 years' imprisonment and/or an unlimited fine.

-Note: An offence is not committed if a person reports the property involved to the Serious Organised Crime Agency (SOCA) or under approved internal arrangements, either before the prohibited act is carried out, or as soon afterwards as is reasonably practicable.
+Note: An offence is not committed if a person reports the property involved to the National Crime Agency (NCA) or under approved internal arrangements, either before the prohibited act is carried out, or as soon afterwards as is reasonably practicable.

-- for failing to make a report of suspected money laundering of five years' imprisonment and/or an unlimited fine. - o for "tipping off" of two years' imprisonment and/or an unlimited fine. - o for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.
+- for failing to make a report of suspected money laundering of five years' imprisonment and/or an unlimited fine. - o for "tipping off" of two years' imprisonment and/or an unlimited fine. - $\circ\;$ for destroying or disposing of relevant documents of five years' imprisonment and/or an unlimited fine.

-Terrorism Act 2000, and the Anti-terrorism, Crime and Security Act 2001
+Terrorism Act 200019, and the Anti-terrorism, Crime and Security Act 200120

 - 2. The Terrorism Act establishes a series of offences related to involvement in arrangements for facilitating, raising or using funds for terrorism purposes.
-The Act: - makes it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to SOCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA
+The Act: - makes it a criminal offence for any person not to report the existence of terrorist property where there are reasonable grounds for knowing or suspecting the existence of terrorist property - makes it a criminal offence21 for anyone to take any action likely to prejudice an investigation by informing (i.e. tipping off) the person who is the subject of a suspicion report, or anybody else, that a disclosure has been made to a nominated officer or to the NCA, or that the police or customs authorities are carrying out or intending to carry out a terrorist financing investigation - grants22 a power to the law enforcement agencies to make an account monitoring order, similar in scope to that introduced under POCA - sets out the following penalties:

-&lt;sup>16 section 341(2)(b)
+17 section 341(2)(b)